NikhilMukraj/spiking-neural-networks/README.md

     - Redo results images

 - **Fitting refactor**

+- Multiple lattices struct
+  - Hashmap of lattice struct where key is graph id
+  - Hashmap of spike train lattice struct where key is also an id
+  - When calculating inputs between lattices, for each neuron check internal graph for that cell grid, and then check if that neuron is in the connecting graphs
+    - Pass the hashmap of lattices as a reference as well as a hashset of all the presynaptic graph positions and a reference to all the connecting graphs (as a hashmap, key is id of graph)
+      - A hashmap of the spike train lattices should also be passed through
+    - This should be a method on the multiple lattices struct
+    - Iterate through each presynaptic graph position to get the weights and then grab the reference to the specific neuron to generate the inputs

 - Lixirnet should be reworked after neurotransmission refactor, should just pull from backend
   - **Neurotransmitter approximation refactor should come before Lixirnet**